- A. Matthew Ashley

 Representative copyright class action matters:

-- Currently representing a large television and radio network in defense of two putative class action lawsuits claiming that the network had no right to air sound recordings made before 1972 without obtaining a license from the record companies that own the recordings.
+- Secured a summary judgment ruling for a large television and radio network dismissing a class action alleging that the network had no right to air sound recordings made before 1972 without obtaining a license from the record companies that own the recordings.

 - Successfully represented one of the largest online book retailers as an objector to a proposed class action settlement that aimed to resolve a lawsuit brought by authors and publishers against Google based on its mass scanning of libraries and subsequent use of those scans on Google Books website.
 The court rejected the settlement, relying on many of the same bases as were argued by Irell.

 - Represented a large cable network against allegations by a putative class of musical composition and sound recording owners that defendants unlawfully reproduced and displayed copyrighted works owned by plaintiffs in television shows and television commercials.
 Irell successfully negotiated a settlement.

 - Represented the producers and distributors of a daytime television series against allegations by a putative class of musical composition and sound recording owners that plaintiffs' copyrighted musical compositions and sound recordings had been synchronized and reproduced in those series without appropriate licenses and seeking statutory damages.
 Irell successfully negotiated a favorable global settlement of all claims against the defendants.